 While the materials above provide a great amount of information about the expected performance of different insurance policies and coverage levels, they focus primarily on the average through time in each case.
 However, it is also important to understand the impact of insurance on the likelihood of experiencing particularly low revenues.
 For example, one might be most interested in which insurance allows a farmer to most consistently cover cash rent plus all variable costs, or do the best job of offsetting particularly low revenue outcomes under hedged production, and so on.
 One way to begin to understand this type of impact is to examine the Revenue Risk and associated revenue levels and their associated probabilities.
 This type of information is often termed VARs or “Values at Risk” under different insurance contracts.
 These results are shown in the Revenue risk tab, a screen shot of which is provided below for the McLean county case farm being examined.
 The results are summarized first in graphical form and also tabulated in terms of the likelihoods of achieving different target revenue levels.

-Crop insurance is increasingly viewed as providing the cornerstone for active risk management programs, and its importance is elevated in environments with higher input costs and greater margin risk.
+Crop insurance is correctly viewed as providing the cornerstone for active risk management programs, and its importance is elevated in environments with higher input costs, higher commodity costs, and greater price volatility.
 The differences in underlying rates and starting price and volatility conditions can substantially impact the relative performance of the alternatives from year to year, and across different operations within a given year.
 The iFARM Crop Insurance Tools are intended to provide producers with insights needed to make informed crop insurance decisions most suitable for their own operations.

 Visit the crop insurance tools section of farmdoc on the web at: